Patient Authorized Direct Access Testing

 What you need to do:

-Come directly to our hospital every 2nd Tuesday and Wednesday of each month during the hours of 8:00 AM to 5:00 PM.
-Check in at the front office and ask for Patient Authorized Direct Access Testing.
+Schedule a Health Fair appointment by calling (308) 262-1616 for Bridgeport and (308) 586-1717 for Bayard in advanced.
+Arrive your selected location at your designated appointment time and check in at the MCCH and/or CRMC admissions office.
 Please note you will be expected to pay for the tests at the time of service.
 If you have any questions on what tests to order, please contact your medical provider.
-For more information, contact MCCH Clinical Laboratory Department at (308) 262-1616 Ext 237 or (308) 262-1328.
+For more information, contact MCCH Clinical Laboratory Department at (308) 262-1616 Ext 237.

 What you need to know: